 For our Standard Access-List, we can use the ACL Number 1 to 99.
 These numbers can be 100 to 199, if you use extended ACLs.

-Let’s start to write Standard Access-List.
+Let’s start to do Cisco Standard ACL Configuration.
 We will configure the Standard Access-List on router .

 With this ACL configuration that we have written, we permit PC0 and PC1 to access the server.
 At the end of ACLs, there is an “Implicit Deny”.
 These Implicit Deny, prohibits the other IP addresses.
 Because of the fact that we did not, allow PC2’s IP address, it is autoamtically denied and can not access the server.